In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Moreover, using Stripe elements helps minimize user error, increasing the number of successful payments.

-Stripe.js, on the other hand, lets you build your checkout from the beginning, using a set of APIs.
-Moreover, you can also use Stripe in creating custom invoices and requesting payments from United States businesses.
-Invoices can also match your Company branding, allowing you to add payment terms and accept credit cards and ACH payments.
+Stripe.js, on the other hand, lets you build your checkout from the beginning using a set of APIs.
+Moreover, you can also use Stripe to create custom invoices and request payments from United States businesses.

 Payment options